Anthony-Monistere/Anthony_Monistere-s_Python_Portfolio/README.md

 ## Command Line Programs

 ## Transcribing DNA to RNA
-The following code presents how we used our knowledge of loops and logic to convert the DNA for the p53 gene into the RNA for the p53 gene.
+The following code presents how I used my knowledge of loops and logic to convert the DNA for the p53 gene into the RNA for the p53 gene.

 ```python
 # Prompt the user to enter the input fasta file name